ElFalch/friluft-night/README.md

 ### Target Audience

+- Wild campers looking to find somewhere to stay

-- Wild campers looking to find somewhere to stay, share or review somewhere they have stayed.
+- Wild campers looking to contribute to the community by sharing or reviewing somewhere they have stayed.

 ### User Stories